 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 A crystal clear stream winds through the serene townsite, steepled churches and shops line the car-free streets, and everywhere you look there seems to be someone with a pair of skis or a snowboard thrown over their shoulder, making their way to the famous Matterhorn Ski Paradise.

 6,000 people call Zermatt home, a number that swells in the winter when some 20,000 guests arrive to hit the slopes and see the iconic Matterhorn.
 While it may not be as glitzy as star-studded St. Moritz, Zermatt feels cozy thanks to the traditional alpine chalets, cafes with seats draped in plush blankets, and the smell of wood-burning fireplaces in the air.
-While many tourists visit as part of a week-long package, it’s possible to enjoy Zermatt as a ski weekend.
+While many tourists visit as part of a week-long package, it’s possible to enjoy Zermatt as a ski weekend or quick stop on a Switzerland itinerary.
 Here’s how to plan the perfect alpine getaway.

 Start your Saturday with a hearty breakfast at Hotel Perren Superior which has a fantastic buffet, to fuel up for a fun day on the ski hill.

 If you didn’t bring gear, rent some from one of the many sports shops around town.
 Bayard Sport has a beautiful showroom with racks of top of the line equipment, as well as apparel if you forgot to bring things like gloves or a hat.
 Be sure to reserve online ahead of time to score a 10 per cent discount.

 READ MORE: What to pack for a ski trip